-There is no magical amount snowfall required before plowing begins.
+There is no magical amount of snowfall required before plowing begins.
 We aim to have roads convenient for travel as early as possible following a snow event.
+We designed our policies to provide the highest possible quality of service.
+Please be patient with us as we strive to keep your roads open.

 Heavily traveled county roads and problem areas are the first to be addressed.
 Lower volume neighborhood and rural streets are plowed next.